eCommerce Email Marketing: How to Sell Through Content

-If you are a brand that is looking to grow your customer base (and what brand isn’t?), content should be a key part of your strategy.
+If you are a brand that is looking to grow your customer base (and what brand isn’t), content should be a key part of your strategy.

 Hard sales just don’t work anymore.
 You cannot bully a customer into a sale the way a used car salesman of the past might have been able to.

-Nobody likes this, and quite frankly, people just won’t stand for it in this day and age.
-When a salesperson tries to bully you or take advantage of you, it gives you a horrible feeling that just makes you want to walk away.
+Nobody likes this, and honestly, people just won’t stand for it in this day and age.
+When a salesperson tries to bully or take advantage of you, it gives you a horrible feeling that just makes you want to walk away.
 And in online sales, it is just too easy to close out of a tab if you don’t like what you see.
 Bombarding potential customers with emails and offers won’t force them to convert.
 It will just cause them to disconnect from your brand.